-In both of these learning tasks, we are confronted by the known dataset imbalance problem [2].
+In both of these learning tasks, we are confronted by the known dataset imbalance problem (Chawla et al. 2002).
 In many real-world problems, as is the case here, each class is not equally represented.
 In fact, in the specific case of the ACC engagement task, over 90% of manual driving cases continue their manual driving, and in only a small percentage of cases do people engage the ACC.
 From a statistical perspective, a classifier could then naively classify all cases as being in the majority case and still have extremely high accuracy.
 However, because only the "minority" cases are relevant, novel methods are needed to find them.
-While several algorithms exist, we specifically focused on the MetaCost algorithm [4] because of its flexibility in controlling the bias size given to the minority case.
+While several algorithms exist, we specifically focused on the Meta-Cost algorithm.
+Metacost is a general algorithm for making any type of classification learning algorithm cost sensitive, allowing us to stress certain categories more than others.
+Metacost has the advantage of treating of working well with any classification algorithm, as it operates by wrapping a cost-minimization procedure around any classifier (Domingos 1999).
+We opted to use this algorithm because of its flexibility and the ease within this algorithm in controlling the bias size given to the minority case.
+Empirical results for the learning gap settings and classifying engagement and disengagements of and from the ACC are explained in the next section.